 When making bath salts, add your essential oils to a carrier oil first.
 Then stir that into your salt concoction.
-As the salt dissolves in the water, your essential oils won’t be floating around undiluted.
+This way, as the salt dissolves in the water, your essential oils won't be floating around undiluted.

 Even better, use an emulsifier

-How do you get essential oils to actually mix with the bath water?
+How do you get essential oils to actually mix with the bath water itself?
 Use an emulsifier.
-One option is Polysorbate 20, a mild surfactant derived from coconut oil’s lauric acid.
-It’s used to emulsify oils, specifically fragrance or essential oils, into water.
+One option is Polysorbate 20, a mild surfactant derived from coconut oil's lauric acid.
+It's used to emulsify oils, specifically fragrance or essential oils, into water.

 To use Polysorbate 20, stir together a 1:1 ratio of emulsifier and essential oil.
-If you’re super patient you can wait a couple of hours to see if there is any separation.
-If there is, add more emulsifier.
-Then add to your water based products or salts.
+If you're super patient, you can wait a couple of hours to see if there is any separation.
+If there is, add a bit more emulsifier.
+Then add to your water-based products or salts.

 Don't use oils that can irritate the skin

-As much as we love essential oils, there are some that don’t belong in the tub.
-Avoid essential oils that can irritate the skin or mucus membranes.
-On this list: basil, lemongrass, oregano, thyme, nutmeg, peppermint, cinnamon, clove, black pepper, and bay.
+As much as we love essential oils, there are some that don't belong in the tub.
+Avoid essential oils that can irritate the skin or mucous membranes.
+This includes basil, lemongrass, oregano, thyme, nutmeg, peppermint, cinnamon, clove, black pepper, and bay.

 Mix up the perfect blend

 Honestly, with endless essential oil combinations, it can be intimidating.
 Starting with your bath goal in mind helps narrow down your choices.
 Are you stressed?
 Sore from a tough workout?
 Having trouble with insomnia?
-These easy blend suggestions from Essential Glow will get you started.
-Just remember, your nose knows you best, so choose what appeals to you and don’t get hung up on having the ‘right’ oil.
+These easy blend recipe suggestions from Essential Glow will get you started.
+Just remember, your nose knows you best, so choose the scents that appeal to you and don't get hung up on having the 'right' oil.

 Add essential oils last

-The time to add your oils is after the bath is full and you’re in it.
-Don’t add the oils while the water is running or their lovely scents will evaporate before you get into the tub.
-If you’re combining your essential oils with a carrier oil another option is to slather the mixture all over your body before you get in the tub.
-You’ll get the benefits of absorbing the oils and enjoy the fragrance.22
+The time to add your oils is after the bath is full, and you're in it.
+Don't add the oils while the water is running, or their lovely scents will evaporate before you get into the tub.
+If you're combining your essential oils with a carrier oil, another option is to slather the diluted EO mixture all over your body before you get in the tub.
+You'll get the benefits of absorbing the oils and enjoy the fragrance.